laurafont/family-tree-fullstack-app/README.md

 # Who is that?

-The idea is to have an application where family members can create their own family tree and in general their family memories
+Application where family members can create their own family tree and in general their family memories

 ## Getting Started